 Sterile packs and equipment.
 We carefully clean, sterilize and wrap our surgical instruments and equipment prior to every surgery.

 The veterinary surgeons at Mahopac Animal Hospital provide surgical services for Mahopac cats and dogs affected by a wide range of orthopedic conditions .
-Book Appointment What is Orthopedic Surgery?
-Orthopedic surgery for pets consists of surgical procedures that address the joint...Read more »
+Request Appointment What is Orthopedic Surgery?
+Orthopedic surgery for pets consists of surgical procedures that address the joints, skeletal system and their associated so...Read more »

 At Mahopac Animal Hospital, we provide a comprehensive range of soft tissue surgical procedures for our cat and dog patients in Mahopac.
-Book Appointment What are soft tissue surgical procedures?
-Soft tissue surgery encompasses the majority of surgical procedures that are not in the...Read more »
+Request Appointment What are soft tissue surgical procedures?
+Soft tissue surgery encompasses the majority of surgical procedures that are not in the sphere of Orthopedic Surgery (skeleton,...Read more »